zicat/astatine/docs/streaming_operators/select_operator.md

 Note:
 1. The identity of the operator is `select`.
+2. The param `parallelism` is the parallelism of the operator, it must be a positive integer, default -1 means following previous stream parallelism.
-2. The `expression` parameter specifies the fields to be selected supporting expressions.
+3. The `expression` parameter specifies the fields to be selected supporting expressions.